Axway/open-banking-docs/content/en/docs/deployment/installation/cloudentity.md

    kubectl get ingress -n open-banking-acp
    ```

-4. Verify that this ingress has been provisioned.
+4. Verify that this ingress is provisioned.
 It must have a public ip or a dns value in the ADDRESS column.

    ```
        NAME         HOSTS                           ADDRESS                       PORTS     AGE